-Competence also includes recognizing limitations in one's ability and/or authority to handle a matter or an aspect of a matter and taking steps to ensure the client's needs are appropriately served by consulting with other professionals or, after completing appropriate due diligence, referring the client to another professional for advice or assistance in a particular area.
-At all times, Certificants must comply with their confidentiality obligations.
+When consulting with other professionals or referring the client to another professional for advice or assistance in a particular area, at all times, Certificants must comply with their confidentiality obligations.

-(26) Where a Certificant refers a client to a third party, the Certificant has an obligation to take reasonable steps to ensure the third party to whom the client is referred to has the appropriate qualifications to provide the services for which the referral is made.
+(27) Where a Certificant refers a client to a third party, the Certificant has an obligation to take reasonable steps to ensure the third party to whom the client is referred has the appropriate qualifications to provide the services for which the referral is made.

-In referring a client to a third party, the Certificant must comply with Rule 19 and 20.
+In referring a client to a third party, the Certificant must comply with Rules 20 and 21.